 - Book Value of company = Net Assets of the company excluding intangible assets

 To explain the calculation part, consider an example of our largest bank SBI, which has INR 3454752.00 Cr in assets.
 It is the sum of all line items in the assets section of the balance sheet.
-Here the sum of cash, balances, investments, fixed assets and other assets.
+Here is the sum of cash, balances, investments, fixed assets and other assets.
 Also, we have INR 3235623.44 Cr in liabilities, which is the sum of current and non-current liabilities in the balance sheet.
-The book value of that company would be INR Rs 219128.56 Cr (Assets – Liabilities).
-Note that it is equal to the Owner’s equity, as per the fundamental balance sheet equation of Assets = liabilities + Equity.
-There are 8,924,587,534 shares outstanding, each share would represent INR 245.53 of book value.
-If each share sells on the market at INR 288.5 (as on March 11, 2019), then the P/B ratio would be = [ Current Market Price / Book Value per share ] = [288.5 / 245.53] = 1.18.
+The book value of that company would be INR 219128.56 Cr (Assets – Liabilities).
+It is equal to the Owner’s book equity formula, as per the fundamental balance sheet equation of Assets = liabilities + Equity.
+8,924,587,534 shares are outstanding; each share would represent INR 245.53 of book value.
+If each share sells on the market at INR 288.5 (as on March 11, 2019), then the P/B in share market would be = [ Current Market Price / Book Value per share ] = [288.5 / 245.53] = 1.18.

 Balance Sheet of State Bank of India (values in INR Crores)

 - P/B ratio = Stock Price / Book Value per share